arpitadangi-coder/Plateau-Konnect/README.md

 ## Troubleshooting
 - If you encounter issues with authentication, ensure that your environment variables are correctly set.

-## Contact Information
-For questions or feedback, connect with me on [Linkedin](https://www.linkedin.com/in/somnathnavale/)

 ## Acknowledgments
 ### NPM Package Used